duanebester/iot-rs/src/intro/intro.md

 Welcome to Zero to IoT!
 This book will take you through designing/building your own prototype "Internet Of Things" board, writing firmware for it, and then designing software that runs in the cloud to aggregate data from said board(s)!

-Now is the perfect time to learn about how some of this stuff works.
-For the average person, hardware and software are taken for granted.
-To me, it seems like magic.
-It's definitely as close to magic as we can get.
-We leverage electricity and a few key properties to perform some of the greatest miracles of our time.
-Think of just the GPS in a phone.
-It allows you to know your location in real time.
-But how difficult is it to accomplish this?

 We are going to take a wild ride together.
 There will be tears, there will be laughter, there will hopefully be some learning for learning's sake.

 We will mostly be using the Rust Programming Language to program our IoT board, as well as our application that will collect information from our board.